Development tools library for python interpreter used for the FIRST Robotics Competition

 Robot Code Modifications

-There are a few modifications that you need to make to your robot.py to take advantage of the features provided by pyfrc.
+There are three main modifications that you need to make to your robot.py to take advantage of the features provided by pyfrc.

 - Your import statement must catch the wpilib import error and import wpilib from pyfrc instead.